 Death before blemish

 Vannes has a multitude of small, almost secret gardens.
-Each one different from the next and ever so creative.
+Each one different from the next, all of them uniquely created.
 You’ve seen one or two in my pictures above.
 This particular one, located between the Marle river harbor and the ancient main gate into Vannes, the Porte Saint-Vincent-Ferrier, which was named after a Spanish monk who died in Vannes in 1419 and became its patron saint, is a three-dimensional collage of big rocks representing the menhirs, blue glass shards to mimic the sea interspersed with displays of traditional Breton lace.

 The St. Vincent gate behind the lace garden is dominated by an oversized carving of the coat of arms of the town of Vannes.

 It consists of the ermine, of course, in the center, the crest being held up by two greyhounds.
 Above this tableau is a crown of three defense towers and beneath the ermine crest is a banner with the town motto “A Ma Vie”.
 The whole gate is quite impressive, as is the whole town of Vannes!